Every-Language/everylanguage-bible/src/features/onboarding/README.md

 # Onboarding Feature

-The onboarding feature has been redesigned to use a slide-based navigation system with three main screens.
+The onboarding feature uses a slide-based navigation system with three main screens.

 ## Structure